mathisbukowski/Arcade/doc/arcade/DynamicLibraryManager.md

     Constructor

-    :material-location-enter: `directory`
-    :    Directory to search for libraries

-    :material-location-enter: `loadImmediately`
+    :material-location-enter: `libToLoad`
-    :    Whether to load libraries immediately
+    :    const std::string &  Path to the library to load

 ### getAllLibraries<a name="getAllLibraries"></a>